SAP-samples/teched2023-XP185v/README.md

 💡You should have access to your mailbox, which you used while registering for your BTP trial account in order to activate your Cloud Identity Services trial account.

-**Third task is to install on your mobile device a time-based authentication application (such as SAP Authenticator, Google Authenticator or Microsoft Authenticator).**
+**Third task is to install on your mobile device a time-based authentication application (such as Google Authenticator or Microsoft Authenticator).**

 Now you are ready to start the excercises.